 John Paul College’s new kindergarten building and extension has jointly won Overall Winner in the 2020 Learning Environments Australasia Awards for Excellence in Educational Design.
 The project imaginatively reflects the principles of Reggio Emilia, an Italian approach to teaching and learning, within an Australian context.

 Reggio Emilia is an early learning education style that values children as capable and resilient, rich with wonder.
 It emphasises hands-on discovery learning that allows children to actively engage all their senses, guided by educators rather than directed.
-The kindy environment was intentionally designed to be like a “third teacher” (after the teachers and students), supporting the children’s imaginative capacities to express themselves in many ways.
+The kindy environment was intentionally designed to be like a ‘third teacher’ (after the teachers and students), supporting the children’s imaginative capacities to express themselves in many ways.

-More details and images in our case study.
+Learn more in our case study.